speedball-developers/speedball-website/README.md

 #### with Sherlock

 Write some text into one of your files (most likely a +page.svelte file).
 Select the text with your mouse and press 'command' + '.' and then select 'Sherlock: extract message' to create a new translation entry, which you can edit further in the Sherlock Plugin view on the left side of your VS Code editor.
 Sometimes the plugin wont load or perform changes.
-In this case restart VS Code.
+In this case click add the plugin tab at the left of VS Code and click on restart Sherlock if available.
+Otherwise restart VS Code.

 #### via the flink online website